Military Friendly Colleges in Wyoming

 # of Students Earning 9/11 GI Bill Benefits

 Retention Rates For Students Who Receive Benefits

 This is a private website that is not affiliated with the U.S. government, U.S. Armed Forces or Department of Veteran Affairs.
 U.S. government agencies have not reviewed this information.
 This site is not connected with any government agency.
 If you would like to find more information about benefits offered by the U.S. Department of Veteran Affairs, please visit the official U.S. government web site for veterans’ benefits at http://www.va.gov.

 The sponsored schools featured on this site do not include all schools that accept GI Bill® funding or VA Benefits.
 For more information on how to choose a school, visit.
 For more information on Education Connection, visit our FAQ page or follow the About Us link found below.
-To contact Education Connection, email us.
+Contact us here or email us.